 Before I added the light cords I placed quilting padding on the platform to give it the snowy look.
 I was able to rip a hole in the padding to get the cord to where I needed it.

-Having the sections and boxes labeled really helped with setup.
+Having the sections and boxes labeled really helped with the setup.
 I'm thinking teardown will go as smoothly.

 It truly is hard to get a complete picture so I made a video on my Youtube channel that shows the completed setup.

-I hope you enjoyed how we setup our Department 56 Christmas Snow Village.
+I hope you enjoyed how we set up our Christmas Snow Village.
 You may also really enjoy my Christmas tablescape as well.

 Sharing one creative project at a time~ Jen